 - Gastric ulcer – Open sores develop in the lining of the stomach, due to increased production of stomach acid, certain medications, parasites, stress, Helicobacter pylori and systemic disease.

-- Glomerulonephritis – A renal disease which is caused by the inflammation of the nephrons in the kidneys.
+- Glomerulonephritis – A disease of the kidneys caused by the inflammation of the nephrons.

 - Heartworm – Parasitic worm infection of the heart and lungs.

 - Parasitic worms – Heavy infestation with hookworm, roundworm or tapeworm can lead to weight loss due to loss of nutrients.